awslabs/crossplane-on-eks/doc/rds-day-2.md

 ### Check at runtime

 Another approach is to deny such operation at runtime using a policy engine and/or custom validating web hook unless certain conditions are met.
 This means problems with RDS configuration is communicated to the developers through their GitOps tooling by providing reasons for denial.
+Note that it is a good idea to check at runtime even if you have a check during PR.

 #### Example 1